timelesswanderder24/parallelized_MergeSort/README.md

 Merge Sort with Processes and threads

 a1.3.c - Performs merge sort with the use of four pthreads <br>
-a1.3.c - Performs merge sort via Inter process communication
+a1.5.c - Performs merge sort via Inter process communication through pipes